 This blog will provide you with an introduction to our EasyBuild Steel Building Kit.
 It will give you an overview of the structural support system that gives it strength and the components that give it aesthetic appeal.

-Our EasyBuild steel structure can be described as a C-Channel building because it is formed from several steel members shaped into a c-channel.
-These are bolted together to form the I-beams that are the structural basis for this metal building system.
+Our EasyBuild steel structure can be described as a C-Channel building because it relies on c-channel components for the structure itself.
+These are bolted together to construct I-beams, forming the structural basis for this metal building system.

-The Norsteel EasyBuild Steel Building provides the same conventional look of a Rigid Frame steel structure at the affordable cost of a Quonset or wood build.
+The Norsteel EasyBuild Steel Building can be provided at the same affordable cost as a Quonset or wood build while maintaining the regular conventional look and effect as a Rigid Frame Steel Structure.
 This is because the EasyBuild is a simple structure.
 There is less design required to engineer it, there is no welding in manufacturing, and it is a lighter gauge structure, so there is less steel.

 In fact, our EasyBuild Metal Buildings are affordable and more efficient on every level.
-From engineering, to manufacturing, to shipping, and even off-loading and assembly; the EasyBuild is the most affordable choice for simple, clear-span space – Especially when customers are looking for structures up to 35’ in width.
+From engineering, to manufacturing, to shipping, and even off-loading and assembly; the EasyBuild is the most affordable choice for simple, clear-span space –specifically, these C-Channel Steel Buildings are perfect for customers looking for structures up to 35’ in width.

 Because it is marketed as a Do-it-Yourself Kit that can be assembled with minimal use of equipment (many of our customers assemble with ladders and scaffolding), the savings continue right into the assembly of the EasyBuild steel building.
-Handy people can easily follow the DIY instruction manual and blueprints to erect their own steel buildings without the use of heavy machinery or crews of workers.
+Full crews and heavy machinery are not necessary to erect these steel buildings when using our easy-to-follow DIY instruction manual and blueprints.
 The new, innovative creation of our EasyBuild Foundation Kit further increases savings in time and money by decreasing the amount of concrete that is needed in the foundation.

 Our EasyBuild Structures have a hot-dip galvanized steel frame.
-In fact, all primary and secondary framing members in our EasyBuild model are zinc coated.
+Zinc coats all primary and secondary framing members in our EasyBuild model.
 This zinc galvanizing process prevents rust and ensures a long life-cycle of performance.

 When we speak about the Primary Structural Support of a Pre-Engineered Steel Building, essentially, we are addressing the framing of the building.
 The Primary structural support system is the main support of a pre-engineered steel building.
 For this reason, we often refer to the primary structural support systems as the main framing system of the building.
 It follows that when a frame is at an Endwall, it is called an Endwall Frame, and when a frame is within the building, it is called an Interior frame.